 The Zero Garbage Challenge

-As the Garbage and Recycling Hat, I think that we should aim to have the least impact possible, not only on the Blue Skies land, but on the surrounding community.
+As Recycling Hat, I think that we should aim to have the least impact possible, not only on the Blue Skies land, but on the surrounding community.
 Blue Skies brings many benefits to the community but also has a negative impact on the township.
 Traditionally, thousands of us have come together at the site and left our garbage behind adding to the problem of waste disposal for the community.
 I'd like to leave not only the Blue Skies site better than we found it but also the whole township.

 Why Zero Garbage?

 The township of Central Frontenac, like most municipalities, has a waste disposal problem.
 For many years the township has been worried about landfill space, looking for ways to divert waste from landfills and pricing landfill usage appropriately.

 In 2013 the township, reflecting the growing crisis of the situation, came up with strict rules for garbage disposal resulting in a very strict diversion policy.